nathiss/franklin/README.md

 # franklin

-A utility for generating images via generic algorithm.
+A utility for generating images through evolution.

+> What is art?
+> Something more than sum of its parts.

 ## License